transmitsms/transmitsms-api-csharp-client/README.md

 # Getting started

-Fast, secure, and easy integrations
+This repository contains the open source C# client for TransmitSMS REST API.
+Documentation can be found at: https://developer.transmitsms.com/

 API authentication will require your API Key and Secret.
-Obtain these by logging into your BurstSMS account and visiting the settings page.
+Obtain these by logging into your account and visiting the settings page.

 ## How to Build